tonik/stylelint-config-scss/README.md

 # stylelint-config-scss

-> A shareable config for stylelint used at Tonik
+> A shareable stylelint config for SCSS used at Tonik

 ## Installation